Microsoft Azure: Regional expansion

 As of 2018, Azure was available in 54 regions, and Microsoft was the first primary cloud provider to establish facilities in Africa, with two regions in South Africa.
 Azure geographies consist of multiple Azure Regions, like "North Europe" (located in Dublin, Ireland) and "West Europe" (located in Amsterdam, Netherlands).

 On June 19, 2019, Microsoft announced the launch of two new cloud regions in the United Arab Emirates – Microsoft's first in the Middle East.
 On March 6, 2025, the company announced a strategic partnership with the Government of Kuwait, represented by the Central Agency for Information Technology (CAIT) and the Communication and Information Technology Regulatory Authority (CITRA).
-This collaboration aims to accelerate digital transformation efforts aligned with Kuwait’s Vision 2035.
+This collaboration aims to accelerate digital transformation efforts aligned with Kuwait's Vision 2035.
 The partnership will focus on creating an AI-powered Azure Region to enhance local AI capabilities, stimulate economic growth, and drive innovation across various industries.

 Research partnerships

-Microsoft has partners that sell its products.
-In August 2018, Toyota Tsusho began a partnership with Microsoft to create fish farming tools using the Microsoft Azure application suite for IoT technologies related to water management.
-Developed in part by researchers from Kindai University, the water pump mechanisms use artificial intelligence to count the number of fish on a conveyor belt, analyze the number of fish, and deduce the effectiveness of water flow from the data the fish provide.
-The specific computer programs used in the process fall under the Azure Machine Learning and the Azure IoT Hub platforms.
+In August 2018, Toyota Tsusho collaborated with Microsoft to deploy an aquaculture water management system using Azure IoT and machine learning applications.
+Developed alongside researchers from Kindai University, the system uses computer vision on water pump conveyor belts to log fish counts, monitor stock quantities, and track automated water flow metrics via the Azure Machine Learning and Azure IoT Hub services.